ThalesGroup/treehfd/docs/source/index.rst

 two variables (respectively main effects and interactions), which are intrinsically explainable, while preserving the accuracy of the initial black-box model.

-XGBoost models for regression and binary classification with numeric input variables are currently supported, and categorical variables should be one-hot encoded.
+**treehfd** currently supports XGBoost models for regression and binary classification with numeric input variables, and categorical variables should be one-hot encoded.

 Scientific Background
 ---------------------

 The TreeHFD algorithm is introduced in the following article:
-**Bénard, C. (2025).
+`Bénard, C. (2025).
 Tree Ensemble Explainability through the Hoeffding Functional Decomposition and TreeHFD Algorithm.
-In Advances in Neural Information Processing Systems 38 (NeurIPS 2025), in press.**
+In Advances in Neural Information Processing Systems 38 (NeurIPS 2025), in press. <https://openreview.net/pdf?id=dRLWcpBQxS>`_

 More precisely, the Hoeffding decomposition was introduced by Hoeffding (1948) for independent input variables.
 More recently, Stone (1994) and Hooker (2007)